Skip to main content

 Examples

-The following are some examples of how to generate valid millisecond resolution nonce values in different programming languages:
+The following are some examples of how to generate valid nonce values in different programming languages:

 import time